PowerShell/Community-Blog/Posts/2021/12/tfl-params.md

 By default, the variable is empty when you start PowerShell.

 Each entry in this hash table defines a cmdlet, a parameter and a default value for that parameter.
-The hash table key is the name of the hash table, followed by a ":", and then the name of the parameter.
+The hash table key is the name of the cmdlet, followed by a colon (`:`), and then the name of the parameter.
 The hash table value for this key is the new default value for the parameter.

 If you wanted, for example, to always use **-Wrap** for the `Format-*` cmdlets, you could do this: